nehapatlolla/nestjs-task-management/nestjs.md

 Instead of a class (like a car) creating its own dependencies (like the key), you provide those dependencies from outside.
 This makes the code cleaner and easier to manage.

 ## Decorators
-DEcorators are the special kind of function and it can be attached to any methods, classes objects, The decorator can modify their behaviour and even it can add the meta data
+Decorators are the special kind of function and it can be attached to any methods, classes objects, The decorator can modify their behaviour and even it can add the meta data

-## controller
+## Controller

 It is a class which is annotated with the @controller decorator.

 Actions have methods.

-Job of the controller is to creeate the endpoints.
+Job of the controller is to create the endpoints.

 It controls the process of handling the requests.

-responsible for recieving incoming requests and returning a response
+Responsible for recieving incoming requests and returning a response

 ## Providers.